 Section 9: Forgive Debts

 Within each of these sections are are subsections depending on complexity of the Will.
-For example section 7: Distribute Tour Possessions can have as many as 7 subsections; we will ask you about charitable bequests, specific legacies and alternate plans.
-Depending on the family situation you may even be guided through additional items like creating life interests in a home.
+For example, section 7: Distribute Your Possessions can have as many as 7 subsections.
+We will ask you about charitable bequests, pet trusts, specific legacies, and alternate plans.
+Depending on the family situation, you may even be guided through additional items like creating life interests in a home.

 Once you have stepped through the service, you can download the completed document.

 Bear in mind that our service works in an entirely “responsive” way.
 This means that it works equally well on a computer, a tablet or iPad, or even on your phone.

 How to make a Will on behalf of somebody else